scipy-conference/scipy_proceedings/papers/David_Sanders/David_Sanders.rst

 :math:`x`-axis, and thus gives a new estimate of the root.

-If the initial guess is sufficiently close to a root, then this algorithm converges very fast ("quadratically") to the root: the number of correct digits doubles at each step.
+If the initial guess is sufficiently close to a root, then this algorithm converges very quickly ("quadratically") to the root: the number of correct digits doubles at each step.

 However, the standard Newton method suffers from problems: it may not